stephanmax/stephanmax.is/src/writing/2018-10-24-using-web-components-for-embedded-demos.md

   * Creating an HTML `<figure>` element with the optional `<figcaption>`
   * Setting up an HTML template containing the shortcode content and appending that to a shadow DOM
   * Exposing a JavaScript variable `demo` which contains the shadow root (declared inside an <abbr title="Immediately invoked function expression">IIFE</abbr> so that `demo` and all variables in the code demo’s JavaScript do not litter the global scope)
+  * Providing a fallback Codepen link if shadow DOM is not supported

 Here you can find the [<code>&#91;demo&#93;</code> shortcode implementation](https://github.com/stephanmax/stephanmax.is/blob/master/shortcodes/demo.js).